johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 I ended the last article with a discussion of the shortcomings of our *Take 1* (first iteration) implementation of the Faye Custom Transporter server component.
 In this article, we'll address those shortcomings.
 Most of this work is fairly straightforward, but I want to take a moment to discuss the "Observable issue" a bit further.

 You **could actually ignore** this issue entirely.
 The server component we built in the last chapter is functional, and we'll clean up a few loose ends here to make it typesafe, etc. However, by ignoring proper handling of Observables, you'd be leaving out a feature that you may not miss until you **really** need it.
 Plus, let me hit you with the full commercial:
-- It's super fun to understand how it works, and if you're not an `RxJS` whiz, don't worry, that won't stop you (**and** you might even pick up a few nifty tricks about `RxJS` along the way)
+- It's super fun to understand how it works, and if you're not an [RxJS](https://rxjs-dev.firebaseapp.com/) whiz, don't worry, that won't stop you (**and** you might even pick up a few nifty tricks about RxJS along the way)
-- It builds a deeper appreciation and understanding of the elegance of the Nest framework
+- It builds a deeper appreciation and understanding of the elegance of the NestJS framework
-- It's really, really easy to implement, once you get on the right path
+- It's really, really easy to implement, once you get on the happy path
 - The feature provides some amazing benefits, virtually for free
 - Your transporter really **should** be plug-and-play compatible with other transporters to be a good Nest citizen (Nestizen? :smiley:)

 I could go on and on, but instead, I've encapsulated all the [concrete examples and detailed analysis here](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/observable-deepdive.md) to try to keep this tutorial on track.
-Suffice to say, I strongly encourage you to follow that link and take that little side trip to both understand why this is an important step, and &#8212; you might even get inspired to use Nest microservices in some new and interesting ways.
+Suffice to say, I strongly encourage you to follow that link and take that little side trip to both understand why this is an important step &#8212; and you might even get inspired to use Nest microservices in some new and interesting ways.

 With all that said, let's jump in!